Avokadoen/ballproject/KNOWN-BUGS.md

 - Possible solution:
 - Cause: Guess: Memory leak, possibly from bitmaps of some sort.
 Dead menu or game bitmaps?

+##### Not able to login on release apk
+- Description: Debug apk lets you login to Google Play Services, but release apk does not
+- Possible solution: Add an extra Linked App with the proper release signed certificate
+- Cause: Probably that the oauth2 client id doesn't match the release apk certificate.

 ## LEVEL 2: